jpbarto/serverless-chaos-lab/README.md

 1. If Terraform is not already installed, [install HashiCorp Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) in your local environment.

     > Note: These labs require Terraform v12 or higher.

+1. To package the Lambda function, Terraform will need to use NPM and NodeJS.
+If NodeJS and NPM are not already installed please [install them](https://nodejs.org/en/download/) into your environment.

 1. Install PipEnv
     ```bash